 Don’t have a placement yet?

-If you’re worried you won’t have accommodation booked for final year if your placement search doesn’t work out, then book the Sheffield Hallam-managed hall Charlotte Court via the accommodation service.
-If you find a placement or you don’t require the accommodation prior to the start of the contract start date, the University will release you from your contract.
-Talk to Sheffield Hallam Accommodation Services for more detail and to make a booking.
+If you’re worried you won’t have accommodation booked for final year if your placement search doesn’t work out, then book the Sheffield Hallam managed hall Charlotte Court via the accommodation service.
+If you find a placement, the University will release you from your contract, providing notification of cancellation and proof of placement is received by Accommodation Services no later than 1st September.
+Talk to Sheffield Hallam Accommodation Services for more details and to make a booking.

 Staying in Sheffield